Sviatoslav Shevchuk: 2022 Russian invasion

-In early February 2022, the Shevchuk said during a conference with Aid to the Church in Need that growing tension was not so much about Ukraine, as the result of a conflict "between Russia and the Western world, particularly the US" and that "The Ukrainian crisis is not just a problem for Ukrainians."
-Identifying a growing "true idolatry of violence", Shevchuck urged peaceful dialogue over military action.
+In early February 2022, Shevchuk said during a conference with Aid to the Church in Need that growing tension was not so much about Ukraine, as the result of a conflict "between Russia and the Western world, particularly the US" and that "The Ukrainian crisis is not just a problem for Ukrainians."
+Identifying a growing "true idolatry of violence", Shevchuk urged peaceful dialogue over military action.

 During the February 2022 Russian invasion of Ukraine, Shevchuk spoke in opposition to the invasion and warned that the fighting could result in Ukraine devolving into "a death camp."
 Pope Francis promised Shevchuk "I will do everything I can" and praised the decision to open the basement of Resurrection Cathedral in Kyiv as a bomb shelter.
 Shevchuk appealed to the Russians to not target churches following intelligence reports suggesting that a military strike was planned against the Saint Sophia Cathedral in Kyiv.

 In March, Shevchuk spoke to the World Council of Churches and thanked them for submitting a letter to the Patriarch of the Russian Orthodox Church.
 Shevchuk asserted that "war is always a failure for humanity.
 War is always a moment of shame, a moment in which man’s dignity is humiliated.
 When we strive for peace, everything is possible.
 When war breaks out, we can lose everything", adding "In Ukraine, today, we are seeing great contempt for human dignity.
 With war, man loses his humanity, especially he who starts war, he who starts war diminishes himself in his humanity.
 He who kills his neighbour, before all else, destroys the humanity within himself, destroys his own dignity".

+Shevchuk has continued to speak frequently about the war, both through his frequent video addresses to the faithful, and in statements to international media.
+In December 2023 he told Aid to the Church in Need (ACN) that "Ukrainians are feeling very, very tired.
+People are exhausted, because there is no sign that the conflict is coming to an end", and explained that the UGCC is investing in trauma treatment, since "the population is terribly traumatised by the war, and the key question is how we are going to deal with this trauma.
+The future of the country is tied to this issue.
+Around 80% of the population have been affected by this war, some are physically injured, but above all they are wounded in their souls.
+And then we have psychological trauma, that I can witness to first-hand."